-If you’re coming by flight, Nashik airport is the nearest to the temple.
-It is at a distance of 50 kilometers from Trimbakeshwar.
-You can also choose to alight at the Mumbai international airport which is about 178 kilometers away.
-Taxis or cabs will take you from the airport to the temple.
+By air: If you’re coming by flight, Nashik airport is the nearest to the temple.
+It is at a distance of 50 kilometres from Trimbakeshwar.
+You can also choose to alight at the Mumbai international airport which is about 178 kilometres away.
+Taxi or cabs will take you from the airport to the temple.

-Nashik railway station, located about 36 kilometers from the temple is the nearest option.
+By rail: Nashik railway station, located about 36 kilometres from the temple is the nearest option.
 Frequent trains run from other parts of the country to Nashik.
 So, if you choose to reach by train, your journey would be convenient enough.

 |Darshan timings||5.30 am to 9 pm|